 Situated on about 1,200 acres, Green Ridge is a proposed state-of-the-art recycling and waste management facility in Cumberland County, Virginia.
 The facility will be a substantial source of revenue to the County and jobs for its citizens.
-The 500 - 650 acre waste disposal area will include a Department of Environmental Quality-permitted composite liner system and the facility will also feature a recycling center.
-With an estimated life-span of 35 years, Green Ridge will be a reliable revenue stream to support public services and County projects for decades to come.
+The approximately 240-acre disposal area will include a Department of Environmental Quality-permitted composite liner system and the facility will also feature a recycling center.
+With an estimated life-span of 25-30+ years, Green Ridge will be a reliable revenue stream to support public services and County projects for decades to come.
 Once capped and closed it will continue to be monitored and will serve as open green space, with the area not used for waste utilized in a number of ways as determined by the County.

 Green Ridge is located on the far eastern edge of Cumberland County, Virginia, just off Route 60 west of Miller Lane.
 The site is conducive to this type of facility.
 With easy access to Route 60 and additional major transportation corridors, the site is ideally located to minimize impact on the County.
 The geography of the land and soil type is well-suited for a solid waste management facility like Green Ridge.

 Green Ridge will operate six days a week, and serve as a solid waste management facility for Central Virginia.
 Most of the waste will come from County Waste of Virginia customers.
 Green Ridge will accept between 3,500 and 5,000 tons per day.
-The facility will not accept any toxic materials, hazardous materials, nuclear waste, wall board or wastewater treatment sludge.
+The facility will not accept any toxic or hazardous materials, nuclear waste, wastewater treatment sludge, fly ash or processed construction debris, such as sheet rock.
 Green Ridge will take non-hazardous household waste, construction and demolition debris and approved industrial waste.
-Green Ridge will service Cumberland County and other municipalities within a 500-mile radius of the facility, with the vast majority of the waste it receives coming from Central Virginia.
+Green Ridge will service Cumberland County and other municipalities within a 500-mile aerial radial distance from the facility, excluding waste from New York and New Jersey, with a vast majority of the waste it receives coming from Central and Southwest Virginia.